emunaran/stochastic-human-driving-policies-drl/README.md

 # stochastic-human-driving-policies-drl
-This repository is the implementation of the paper ["Deep Reinforcement Learning for Human-Like Driving Policies in Collision Avoidance Tasks of Self-Driving Cars"](https://arxiv.org/abs/2006.04218) (now being reviewed after an extensive revision).
+This repository is the implementation of the paper ["Deep Reinforcement Learning for Human-Like Driving Policies in Collision Avoidance Tasks of Self-Driving Cars"](https://arxiv.org/abs/2006.04218) and ["Example-guided learning of stochastic human driving policies using deep reinforcement learning"](https://link.springer.com/article/10.1007/s00521-022-07947-2), an extended paper of the former.
 Note that this project also provides the [Generative Adversarial Imitation Learning (GAIL)](https://arxiv.org/abs/1606.03476) (Ho, J., & Ermon, S., 2016) algorithm implementation as a benchmark.
 The results will be published soon under the revised version.
 It also contains a unique simulator environment and data (which will be discussed later) for training so you can replicate the results.
 In short, this project is designed to find human-like driving policies using imitation learning approach we have developed.
 To this end, we demonstrate our approach to relatively simple tasks - static/dynamic obstacle avoidance tasks.
 In the article, you will find further discussions and limitations.